 Lotus Asian Arts and Antiques Gallery showcases fine antiques and collectibles from a variety of Asian cultures.
 Next time you are walking through the windy streets of downtown, step in and see this first-class collection of art from China, Tibet, Singapore, Japan, Indonesia, Laos, Cambodia, India, Thailand and Burma.
 While most items are on sale for art collectors, the store owners are known for their welcoming attitude and willingness to share their deep knowledge and passion about Asian art.

 West China Tea House lets visitors participate in gong fu cha tea ceremonies.
 The ritual preparation and presentation of the tea is an art itself.
 Assemble your cup of tea in a more thoughtful way, with this traditional practice.
 The tea house offers classes and events, and a tea of the month subscription service.
-In light of the pandemic, they offer sanitary private tea tastings to small groups of less than five.

 Courtesy of Austin Asian American Film Festival.